Minestrone soup is incredibly easy, but flavorful. It can be done in short-order using mostly pantry staples.

 Minestrone Soup and Pantry Raids

-I add beef broth and round out the flavor with some Italian herbs and a bay leaf.
-Two kinds of beans and some diced tomatoes make this minestrone soup recipe extra hearty and healthy.
+Then, I add beef broth and round out the flavor with some Italian herbs and a bay leaf.

 Minestrone Soup: vegetarian option